Skip to content

 • Music production

-• Spatial sound and immersive audio
+• Spatial audio / Immersive audio

 Current postgraduate research includes: